quacksouls/lyf/doc/gui.md

 box.style.top = "800px";
 ```

+The above code positions the top-left corner of the dialog box at the pixel
+coordinates $(500, 800)$.

 Recall that the character `X` is inserted into the head component of our box.
 Its purpose is to serve as a button to close the box.
 As shown in the code